 Secondly, with the idea that these guidelines may fail to be enforced in resource-poor states, airlines should be targeted as nongovernmental actors who can provide alternate methods of enforcing policy in situations where national government cannot or will not affect change.
 We suggest a worldwide recognition for the need to maintain air corridors to these nations.
 Instead of having each nation decide themselves if they want to impose travel and trade restrictions and restraining airline operations, we propose flight bans be solely based on recommendations of the WHO.
 There is an immediate need for this since there are moral and ethical obligations and airlines’ commercial interests are incompatible with the role they play in a global health pandemic.
 If airlines are shut down, depending on geographical feasibility, the shipping industry and drones may play an alternative role in providing logistical and operational support to the affected areas.

-Thirdly, there should be a team of specialists across industries including epidemiologists, doctors, airline workers, public relations specialists, logisticians who can audit and assess airlines’ overall policies and ability to deal with a epidemic.
+Thirdly, there should be a team of specialists across industries including epidemiologists, doctors, airline workers, public relations specialists, logisticians who can audit and assess airlines’ overall policies and ability to deal with an epidemic.
 When an epidemic occurs, other measures must be instituted on airlines to ensure passenger safety; additional training and compensation for flight crews.
 The team will be responsible for ranking airports according to mechanisms in place for surveillance and assistance to airlines.
-A lower airport ranking would imply weaker governmental enforcement, less resources, less preparedness capability to apply ICAO- WHO guidelines.
+A lower airport ranking would imply weaker governmental enforcement, fewer resources, less preparedness capability to apply ICAO- WHO guidelines.
 The airlines who service lower ranked airports must have additional measures in place (take temperatures of passengers before flights, etc.; fly with a doctor and extra first aid kits, ensure that passengers go through advanced exit screening at point of destination).
 We also propose additional cleaning protocols for equipment and planes and additional training for support staff.
 For the latter, we suggest creating a certification program via the ICAO-WHO framework that gives air staff evidence of additional training, as well as additional pay and incentives for these staff members.

 Essential Air Corridor Policy